marcoflowers/NurfProject/README.md

-## NURF Time Application
+## URFwin

 This is an entry into [Riot Games' API Challenge](https://developer.riotgames.com/discussion/riot-games-api/show/bX8Z86bm)

-This website will give summoners a place to check how champions measure up in 1v1's (No assists).
-Using a sampling of the data provided through the Riot Games API for URF Mode, we'll give users predictions on who wins HISTORICALLY, not necessarily every time.
+URFwin provides summoners with 1v1 champion rankings for URF mode.
+Using a random sampling of URF matches provided by the Riot Games API, we give predictions of which champion will win based on history of kills without any assisting champions.

-We also plan to implement a teemo shrooms tracker for URF

-The frontend and backend will be created with libraries and frameworks that are TBD.
+Data was periodically gathered from buckets of match Ids in the special API URF endpoint.
+We then extracted the kills that had no assistingParticipants and stored it, rather than storing the whole games data.
+We also kept track of teemo shrooms.

+Libraries/Frameworks/Software Used:
+JQuery
+JQuery-UI
+Node.js
+Nginx
+MongoDB
+Python